rcoldwell/frontend-nanodegree-mobile-portfolio/README.md

     });

 - Pizza slider resizing performance
-    - Resizing in approximately 1.1 ms
+    - Resizing occurs in approximately 1.1 ms
     - Variables moved outside the for loop to prevent unnecessary additional queries/calculations
     - Variable reference used to set new width instead of making another dom query
     - Switched from querySelectorAll to getElementsByClassName